For participants at SciFest

 Think about how you can present your research through games, experiments, quizzes, competitions or other activities that visitors can touch, smell, hear, discuss and experience.
 How can visitors contribute?
 Maybe they can make/build or vote on something?

-We are also collaborating with Researchers Friday, so if you want to link your activity to their theme "The Earth Beneath Our Feet", you are welcome to do so, but it is not mandatory.
-As always, we want to have a mix of themes at SciFest.
+We are also collaborating with Researchers’ Friday (ForskarFredag).
+If you would like to connect your activity to their theme “Research in the Future” you are very welcome to do so, but it is of course not a requirement.
+At SciFest, as always, we aim to showcase a broad mix of research from all disciplines.

 Photo: Tobias Sterner / Bildbyrån